 Participation in English Classes

-- At ‘We’ there are discussion classes (‘Global Insights’) and hobby classes (‘Hobby-English’).
-Students from the Japanese language school can participate in them too, and it is a great opportunity to discuss the custom and cultural differences between your country and Japan with native Japanese speakers, acquire new hobbies and meet new friends who share the same interests.
+- At ‘We’, there are discussion classes (‘Global Insights’) and hobby classes (‘Hobby English’).
+Students from the Japanese language school can participate in them as well, and it is a great opportunity to discuss the cultural differences between your country and Japan with native Japanese speakers, acquire new hobbies, and meet new friends who share the same interests.